Vriom-grafisk/Vriom-20th-Century-Cathode/README.md

 #### Commodore Amiga CD32

-Since the CDTV preset was so straight down the barrel, I decided to compensate by making the Amiga CD32 quite a bit weirded.
+Since the CDTV preset was so straight down the barrel, I decided to compensate by getting a bit weird with the Amiga CD32.
 Don't worry, the CDTV preset is still compatible if you want to use that instead.
 The preset is based on the Zenith B25A02Z.

 <img width="2560" alt="Fly Harder-260703-140325" src="https://github.com/user-attachments/assets/3fe602d6-63fa-4f27-bae3-19d582ef9053" />